mkiser/WTFJHT/_wtf-is/pardon.md

 3. **Dexter Eugene Jackson**: In April 2022, Jackson was pardoned for his 2002 conviction of using his business to facilitate marijuana distribution.
 Since completing his sentence, Jackson turned his business into a cell phone repair service that hires local high school students through a program that provides work experience to young adults.

 4. **[Hunter Biden](https://whatthefuckjusthappenedtoday.com/2024/12/02/day-1413/#1-biden-issued-a-%E2%80%9Cfull-and-unconditi)**: In December 2024, President Biden issued a sweeping pardon for his son, Hunter Biden, absolving him of any crimes committed since 2014.
 Hunter Biden was facing sentencing for lying to purchase a gun while addicted to drugs and for tax evasion.
 This pardon has sparked controversy and accusations of a political double standard.

-These instances highlight the discretionary nature of presidential pardons and the diverse circumstances under which they are granted.
-Each pardon carries its own set of implications and often reflects broader social, political, or personal considerations.

 ---